kaylinche/training/README.md

 # training
-practice repository for working with git cmd and github
+Practice repository for working with git cmd and github

+# how to what?
+- Don't worry
+- Be happy